Vinodh-Machireddy/ml/Interview.md

 I attend daily stand-ups with data scientists, QA, and cloud teams.
 We discuss ongoing issues, improvements, and after any failure, we do a post-mortem to learn from it.

 ## Tell me about your project:

-1.Overall Project
-2.business use case/purpose
-3.Architecture
-4.tech stack used
-5.and Roles & Responsibility.

 - I am working on Daimler Project which comes under automotive domain/Industry, their i am dealing with Battery Fault Classification.
 The project aims to classify battery cell faults in real time using sensor data from the Battery Management System (BMS).
 This helps detect issues like overheating, overcharging, internal short circuits, and cell degradation early — before they become safety-critical.
 -  The main purpose is to improve EV battery safety, and extend battery lifespan.

 ## Interview Schedule: